-An update on this popular post, with some revisions for the upcoming September 2017 admissions cycle.
-There are a few significant changes to note below…
+An updated version of this popular post, with some revisions for the upcoming September 2018 admissions cycle.

 Here is an overview on how the process works and the approximate timelines.
 As usual, this is specific to Waterloo Engineering admissions; other programs and universities will have their own unique variations.
 Also, make sure you look through our admissions webpages for exact deadlines and official requirements since this is just an unofficial, quick overview and I can’t cover every detail for every variety of applicant and situation.